Shmuel Ehrenfeld: Founding Kiryat Mattersdorf

 Among the institutions which Ehrenfeld founded were Talmud Torah Maaneh Simcha; Yeshiva Maaneh Simcha; two synagogues named Heichal Shmuel, one for nusach Ashkenaz and one for nusach Sefard; and the Neveh Simcha nursing home, named after his father.
 The outermost street in the neighborhood is named Maaneh Simcha after his father's Torah work.
 Akiva Ehrenfeld moved to Kiryat Mattersdorf in the early 1990s and served as president of all these institutions.
 Akiva Ehrenfeld also founded Yeshivas Beis Shmuel, named for his father, in the mid-1980s.

 Ehrenfeld also established the first Talmud Torah in Petah Tikva, also named Chasan Sofer, in 1954.

 Death and burial

 Ehrenfeld died on the second day of Shavuot, 22 May 1980, after reading Megillas Rus (the Book of Ruth, which is traditionally read in synagogues on Shavuot morning).
-His funeral began in Yeshivas Ch'san Sofer in Boro Park on 23 May, accompanied by eulogies from some of the great Torah leaders of the generation, including Rabbi Yaakov Kamenetsky, the Satmar Rebbe, and Rabbi Shneur Kotler.
-His casket was then flown to London, where his students in England paid their respects, and proceeded to Israel, where he was eulogized by Rabbi Shmuel Wosner, Rabbi Yitzchok Yaakov Weiss, Rabbi Ephraim Fishel Klein, and his grandson, Rabbi Yitzchok Yechiel Ehrenfeld.
-He was buried on Har HaMenuchot near the grave of the Belzer Rebbe, Rabbi Aharon Rokeach.
+His funeral began in Yeshivas Ch'san Sofer in Boro Park on 23 May.
+Among the rabbis eulogizing him were Yaakov Kamenetsky, the Satmar Rebbe, and Shneur Kotler.
+His body was then flown to London, where he was eulogized by rabbis Shmuel Wosner and Yitzchok Yaakov Weiss, among others.
+The body was then flown to Israel and buried on Har HaMenuchot near the grave of the Belzer Rebbe, Aharon Rokeach.

-His son, Rabbi Simcha Bunim Ehrenfeld, succeeded him as Mattersdorfer Rav until his own death on 15 May 2018.
+His son, Simcha Bunim Ehrenfeld, succeeded him as Mattersdorfer Rav.